michaelrway/lesliebot/readme.md

 Get a token by adding a Slack bot integration for your team.

 ### Run node app
-The app needs the bot token as an `token` environment variable.
+The app needs the bot token as a `token` environment variable.
 ```token=YOUR_BOT_TOKEN node lesliebot```

 ### Talk to the bot